creamakerspace/website/content/join.md

 ### Day Pass

+Our priority is building an active community of makers, and we believe the membership is the best experience for that.
+It provides the flexibility to come and go as you please regardless of project size, with less pressure to finish the project during a single day pass, especially when sharing equipment.

-We emphasize membership because our priority is building an active community of makers.
-That said, we recognize that some may have interest in using the space infrequently.
-For one-off utilization of the space (outside of Open House night), we charge a fixed rate of <span class="has-text-danger">$20 for the day</span>.
+That said, we do currently allow one-off utilization of the space for a fixed rate of **$20 for the day**.
+[Policies](/policies) still apply (including equipment sharing).
 Some equipment still requires completion of a training class (or paying for an operator).
-And some equipment has a [machine time cost](/faq/#what-is-machine-time-cost).
+And  CNC equipment has an additional cost for non-members:

+- Laser Cutter: $10 per 15 min
+- 3D Printer: $4 per hour
+- CNC Router: $15 per 30 min

 ### Open House Night